NW postcode area: In popular culture

 In 2008, the ska band Madness released a single called "NW5", named after the postal district of the same name.

 In 2012, the British author Zadie Smith released a book called NW, named after the postal district of the same name, where the novel is set.
 The novel was adapted into a 2016 television film by the BBC.

 Map

-The remainder of northwest Greater London is covered by the HA, UB, part of the EN and a small section of WD.
+The remainder of northwest Greater London is covered by the HA, UB, part of the EN and a small section of the WD postcode areas.